-In the very first session Whitten asserted that the Scriptures did not say anything about drinking vessels in the Communion. but remember his proposition stated, "The Scriptures teach that an assembly for the communion may use a plurality of cups (drinking vessels)" etc. King did not fail to press this all through the debate on the cups, to the discomfort and manifest defeat of Whitten and all who stood with him.
+In the very first session Whitten asserted that the Scriptures did not say anything about drinking vessels in the Communion, but remember his proposition stated, "The Scriptures teach that an assembly for the communion may use a plurality of cups (drinking vessels)" etc. King did not fail to press this all through the debate on the cups. to the discomfort and manifest defeat of Whitten and all who stood with him.
 His proposition obligated him to use some Scriptures to support his position and practice, but he had urged that the Bible did not teach cups (drinking vessels).
 King pressed him for the Scriptures, but showed also that he could not offer them, since Whitten had already surrendered his proposition by stating repeatedly that there were none.
 The man really was to be pitied at times, when pressed on these and other contradictory points.
 He tried in vain to get away from the proposition, and discuss what the cup is, but King held him to the proposition entirely too close to be comfortable.
 When Whitten finally tried to offer some Scripture to justify the use of cups, King asked, "Brother Whitten, are these Scriptures for or against your position, since you say there are no Scriptures for drinking vessels?"
 Whitten was really tied here, and could not get away from it.

 Whitten claimed that Christ named the cup in the Communion, in Mark 10:38, 39; Matt.
-26-39-42; Mk.
+26:39-42; Mk.
 14:36; Jno.
 18:11, etc. His position here is similar to that of G. W. Phillips.
 King showed that the Lord, in the Scriptures, by an easy metaphor (a figure based on likeness) referred to His approaching death under the figure of a cup presented to Him to drink.
 (It was the custom in those days to give a cup of poisoned liquid to criminals at their execution, whence the figure arose).
 King showed that by the same figure (metaphor), He compared His death and the violent sufferings of His disciples to baptism.

-are able.
-And Jesus said unto them, The cup that I drink ya shall drink; and with the baptism that I am baptized withal shall ye be baptized."
+"Are ye (disciples) able to drink the cup that I drink? or to be baptized with the baptism that I am baptized with?
+And they said unto Him, We are able.
+And Jesus said unto them, The cup that I drink ye shall drink; and with the baptism that I am baptized withal shall ye be baptized."
 This cup and baptism both refer to violent suffering and death-nothing more.
 It is silly to apply this to the cup which "He took" and "gave to them" in the Communion (Mt.
 26:27-29).
 King showed that if Whitten was right in contending that Christ's use of the word "cup" here (Mk.
 10: 38, 39) showed that the cup of the Communion was not a real cup, His use of the word "baptism" (by the same figure,-metaphor,-referring to the same thing) would, by the same unwarranted twist of rhetoric and logic, show that when He commanded baptism (Mt.
 28:19; Mk.
 16:16; cf. Acts 2:38; 22:16, etc.), He did not mean real baptism in water.
-He showed that "Judge" Rutherford,-Charles T. Russell's successor in "Millennial Dawnism,"-used these very Scriptures to argue baptism out of the plan of salvation, and made the very same sophistical dodge that Bro.
+He showed that "Judge" Ruther-ford,-Charles T. Russell's successor in "Millennial Dawnism,"-used these very Scriptures to argue baptism out of the plan of salvation, and made the very same sophistical dodge that Bro.
 Whitten made in trying to argue the cup out of the Communion.
 (All sectarianism goes the same way!).